-Jennifer Mathews, M.A., is a spiritual cheerleader, writer, and facilitator who lives in Mt.
+Jennifer Mathews, M.A., is a spiritual cheerleader, facilitator and writer who lives in Mt.
 Shasta, CA and travels around quite a bit.

 How do I know I am more than my body?
 How do I know I am energy in physical form?
 I sensed these truths since I was a young girl.
 And then one day, I knew them in every fiber of my being.
 Literally.